bruvellu/blaster/README.md

     python blaster.py -d membranipora.fa -b tblastn

 4. Results (loci) are printed to 2 files. `results.txt` shows each locus with reciprocal BLAST output and e-values. `results.fa` aggregates the loci and their sequences.

+## Arguments

+`-c, --candidates` -- Folder with `.fa` or `.gb` files of candidate genes.
+One gene per file.

+`-d, --database` -- Local database with new data (eg, transcriptome).

+`-b, -blast` -- Folder where local BLAST results will be written.

 ## Internals